cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * **Note:** Items V1 and V2 are shown in the Qualtrics files.
 These ask the respondent if they have received a COVID vaccination.
-However, due to reidentification concerns, these items were **disabled** in the display logic, and are not displayed to or asked of respondents.
+However, due to reidentification concerns, these items were **disabled** in the display logic, and were not displayed to or asked of respondents.
 On January 6, 2021, item V1 was enabled, and V3 and V4 were made conditional on respondents not answering "yes" to V1.
 Item V2 remains disabled in the display logic.